 The college does not award scholarship based on particular instruments.
 All applicants to the college's full-time degree or diploma programs are automatically considered for merit-based scholarships through our audition and interview process.
 However, while the college understands there are musicians with multi-instrumental abilities, students are expected to declare a principal instrument when they enroll, and entering scholarship students are expected to perform for the college on their principal instrument as a condition of the award.

 Domestic students should also apply for need-based financial aid by submitting the FAFSA.
 In addition, all students should seek financial assistance in the form of scholarships and sponsorships outside of the college.
-Some excellent resources for information about these types of funding can be found by contacting local, state, and federal government institutions, by accessing the Internet, and by researching this information in a local public library.
-Further, we encourage you to check out our outside scholarship resource that we curate.
+Excellent resources for information about these types of funding can be found by contacting local, state, and federal government institutions, by accessing the Internet, and by researching this information in a local public library.
+Further, we encourage you to check out our outside scholarship resource.

-After students enroll, there are some opportunities to receive additional funding from the college but the opportunities for students to increase their funding is limited.
-There are three main sources of additional, partial funding: the Berklee Achievement Grant program, the Spring Awards, and student employment.
+After students enroll, there are some opportunities to receive additional funding from the college, but they are limited.
+There are three main sources of additional partial funding: the Berklee Achievement Grant program, the Spring Awards, and student employment.

-The Berklee Achievement Grant program is an incentive-based awards program for students who have Berklee College of Music scholarships and/or grants that eliminates tuition increases for qualified students.
-Students with Berklee College of Music scholarships and/or grants who earn a minimum cumulative grade point average equal to or greater than 3.0 and also demonstrate financial need may qualify for an increase in aid for their second, third, and fourth years at the college.
+- The Berklee Achievement Grant program is an incentive-based awards program for students who have Berklee College of Music scholarships and/or grants.
+Their goal is to eliminate tuition increases for qualified students.
+Berklee Scholars or grant recipients who earn a minimum cumulative grade point average equal to or greater than 3.0 and also demonstrate financial need may qualify for a Berklee Achievement Grant for their second, third, and fourth years at the college.
 The grants are $1,500 per year and are awarded for the fall and spring semesters ($750/semester).
-These grants are intended to eliminate tuition increases for qualified students.

-The college also has a student employment program that provides opportunities for students to work on campus part-time in order to assist students in meeting their educational expenses.
-Student employment is open to all students, domestic and international, and eligibility is based primarily on a student’s suitability to a particular position with preference given to students demonstrating financial need.
-Students who participate can expect to earn approximately $1,500 to $2,500 per semester.
+- The college also has a student employment program that provides opportunities for students to work on campus part-time.
+Student employment is open to all students, domestic and international, and eligibility is based primarily on a student’s suitability to a particular position, with preference given to students demonstrating financial need.
+Students earn approximately $1,500 to $2,500 per semester.
 We generally advise students that working on campus is an excellent resource to assist them with their miscellaneous and personal expenses rather than budgeting this income for paying their tuition.

-Selecting the right college is both an academic decision and a financial decision.
+Selecting the right college is both an academic and financial decision.
 Berklee College of Music is an expensive private college that offers an unparalleled education at a premium cost.
 It’s important that students and families have a comprehensive financial plan in order to afford the cost of attendance for four years of study.
-Therefore, we advise students to plan their enrollment at the college for four years based on the financial aid package they receive as an entering student.
+Therefore, we advise students to plan their four-year enrollment based on the financial aid package they receive as an entering student.
 Students seeking a four-year degree/diploma are not encouraged to enroll if they do not have sufficient funding to support their studies for their entire program.

-We understand that financing a Berklee College of Music education is challenging for many families.
-There are some alternative options where students can create a path that is more affordable and appropriate for their needs.
-Here are three ways for students to earn Berklee College of Music credits towards their undergraduate program in order to reduce their educational expenses:
+We understand that financing a Berklee education is challenging for many families.
+The following are some alternative options where students can create a path that is more affordable and appropriate for their needs:

-Candidates for the bachelor of music degree may transfer up to 24 credits of required liberal arts courses.
+- Transfer credits: candidates for the Bachelor of Music degree may transfer up to 24 credits of required liberal arts courses.

-- Credit transfer agreements with articulating partner schools: The college has 19 international partner schools and six in the U.S. and Canada empowered to teach the first two years of the Berklee College of Music curriculum.
+- Credit transfer agreements with articulating partner schools: The college has 19 international partner schools and six in the U.S. and Canada empowered to teach the first two years of the Berklee curriculum.
 Many of these programs were started by college alumni and/or employ many of our alumni as teachers.
-Each school is significantly less expensive than the college, both because their tuition is less and they are typically in lower cost-of-living locations.
-In the U.S., our partners comprise three community colleges (Miami-Dade, Cuyahoga in Cleveland, and Fullerton in California) that are publicly subsidized.
+Each school is significantly less expensive than the college, both because their tuition is less and because they are typically in locations with lower cost-of-living expenses.
+In the U.S., our partners comprise three community colleges (Miami-Dade in Florida, Cuyahoga in Ohio, and Fullerton in California) that are publicly subsidized.
 Find out more about our partner institutions.

 The federal government requires that scholarships be applied to a student's eligibility as calculated by the FAFSA.
 Any additional funding you receive from any source may require an adjustment to your eligibility for federal or state aid.

 Applicants who are offered a scholarship and do not plan to enroll in the college before the award expires should speak with a Student Financial Services counselor to discuss their options for reapplying for scholarship consideration and other options for financing their Berklee study.

 The endowed funds listed on the website are not scholarships that students can apply for separately.
-These scholarships fund scholarships awarded to students through our existing entering and continuing scholarship processes, including the admissions application and the Berklee Achievement Scholarships and Spring Awards programs).
+These scholarships fund scholarships awarded to students through our existing entering and continuing scholarship processes, including the admissions application, Berklee Achievement Scholarships, and Spring Awards programs.